R3V1Z3/entwine/README.md

 - [Great, tell me more about Entwine.](#how-entwine-works)

 ## Markdown Example
 Maybe it'll help to explain it through a comparison with Microsoft Word.
-Markdown is supported in nearly all modern text editors, including MS Word.
-However in Word, you'd normally type some text and then highlight and add bold or italic styling.
-In Markdown editors, you simply add a symbol before and maybe after your text.
+In word, you'd normally type some text and then highlight and add bold or italic styling.
+In most Markdown editors, you simply add a symbol before and maybe after your typed text.
+No mouse needed.

 For example, to create a header, you could add a `#` symbol and space before your header:
 `# My New Document`

+MS Word now supports Markdown, though it's really the workflow Markdown offers through plain text eitors that makes it so appealing.

 - [Okay I get it, tell me more about Entwine.](#how-entwine-works)